I see this as a "citizen" monitoring system.

 When clicked they display the last known data for the System Inputs shown below.

-A plot button displays the last 24 hours.
+A plot button displays the last 24 hours for the monitor selected.

 PM2.5 Air Particle Sensor

 PM 2.5—10.0 um

 Temperature Degrees F